 Does all that scrubbing, soaking and cleaning sound like a lot of work?
 Are you worried that hard water stain removal will be part of your life forever, including all that wasted time and money?

 The good news is that there’s a more permanent, long-term solution for hard water stains.
 Water softeners are a simple, efficient and stress-free way to address every stain at its source — which is, of course, your hard water.
-A water softener works by filtering water through resin beads, which attract calcium and magnesium ions from your water supply.
+A water softener works by filtering water through resin beads, which attract and remove calcium and magnesium ions from your water supply.
 The result is water that doesn’t irritate your skin or leave mineral deposits on your faucets.
 Better yet, some water softeners even allow you to control softness levels so you can fully personalize your water experience.